Satellite-im/Uplink/README.md

 <br/>

 Uplink is written in pure Rust with a UI in [Dioxus](https://github.com/DioxusLabs) (which is also written in Rust).
-It was developed to be a new foundation for the basic implementation of Warp features in a universal application.
+It was developed to be a new foundation for implementing Warp features in a universal application.

 The goal should be to build a hyper-customizable application that can run anywhere and support extensions.